octoTurnip/ha-flipped-utilities/README.md

 ## Settings Cards

 Each settings card has the same fields for users, devices, and global settings.
-Setting are divided into three tabs - color, scheme, and styles.
+Setting are divided into two tabs - colors and styles.

-### Color
+### Colors

 #### Base Color